rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 cd genomes

 ```
 The genomes can be accessed on ncbi, Mechanitis mazaeus and Mechanitis messenoides.
 A little repetition on how to download genomes: Go to ncbi (https://www.ncbi.nlm.nih.gov/datasets/genome/) and search for *Mechanitis*.
 We are looking for the primary assemblies of *Mechanitis mazaeus* and *M. messenoides*.
-Click on one of them, then chose FTP, right-click on the link to the file that ends in genomic.fna.gz and use `wget <link_to_file>`in the command line to retrieve the file to your directory on the server.
+Click on the reference assembly, then chose FTP, right-click on the link to the file that ends in genomic.fna.gz and use `wget <link_to_file>`in the command line to retrieve the file to your directory on the server.

 ```
 #download the files from ncbi (go to https://www.ncbi.nlm.nih.gov/datasets/genome/)